emberjs/guides/source/tutorial/service.md

 We will isolate our tests from actually calling Google Maps by stubbing our map utility.
 On line 6 of `maps-test.js` below we create an Ember object to simulate the behavior of the utility, but instead of creating a google map, we return an empty JavaScript object.

-Unit tests use the function called `this.subject` to instantiate the object to test, and let the test pass in initial values as arguments.
+To instantiate the object under test, use the `this.subject` function, passing in initial values as arguments.
 In our case we are passing in our fake map utility object in the first test, and passing a cache object for the second test.

 ```tests/unit/services/maps-test.js